-The Android 10 is here, and its introduction has created much ripples in organizations dealing with Android devices for IT enablement.
+The Android 10 is here, and its introduction has created much ripples in organizations dealing devices with Android management software for IT enablement.
 With the new and upgraded version, Android is planning to work with its partners to facilitate and fabricate the future of enterprise mobility, while making smartphones even better for the enterprise users.
 Android has always encouraged an atmosphere wherein data, whether employee or corporate, is shared within a controlled and secured environment giving privacy and security utmost importance.
 Today as well, its focus remains the same – to drive a balance between user experience and data security with the right blend of mobile technology.
 According to Dave Burke, VP Engineering (Android) Google, the key focus areas for Android 10 will be innovation, security and privacy, and digital wellbeing.

 With around 50 new changes associated with privacy and security, Android 10 comes with features will support new technologies like Foldables, 5G and on-device machine learning features like Live Captions and Smart Reply.
 For app developers, Android 10 will bring tools for building enhanced gaming and AR experiences and faster connectivity.
 To start with, let’s look into the Android 10 elements and their influences on the enterprise IT and EMM vendors.
 Here, I have collated all the details and information around Android 10 features from the Android Developers Website.